khubabshams/khubabshams/README.md

 ## ⚡ About me

 - MIS graduate and Odoo ERP developer with more than 5 years of experience 👴🏽, familiar with Android application development.
 Interested in data science and machine learning 📊.
-Minimalist and Man Utd supporter 😈 I enjoy watching tennis and playing football ⚽.
+Minimalist and Man Utd supporter 😈.

 ## 🔭 I’m currently working on